lgrangeia/lgrangeia.github.io/_posts/2015-10-31-on-risk-management-and-policies.md

 I had the honor of being invited to talk on a panel with the theme “Risk Management & Policies – No shortcuts for security”, alongside Fernando Fevereiro Mendes.

 The talk was recorded and is available on Youtube.
-It’s in portuguese, and a bit long so, here are the main topics I talked about:
+It’s in portuguese and is a bit long so here are the main topics I talked about:

 - Attacker methodologies are fairly unchanged over the years because defenders are so slow to adapt; how do we close the gap between a successful attack strategy and successful defense strategy?